S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 ### Stepping back a bit

 Hopefully by now I've shown that there hasn't yet been a perfect CSS alternative developed (in my opinion); there are almost always as many issues with the solutions to the problems of CSS development as there are benefits.... sometimes more.
-It is worth being practical and recognising that while a set of pliers is an excellent tool, there may be a better tool for getting a screw to go into some wood; and that maybe you will need more than one tool if you want to build a house...
+It is worth being practical and recognizing that while a set of pliers is an excellent tool, there may be a better tool for getting a screw to go into some wood; and that maybe you will need more than one tool if you want to build a house...

-I've glossed over the fact that each time one of these imperfect solutions has arisen and its problems have been realised, someone has stepped back and put in place some conventions and tools to mitigate them.
+I've glossed over the fact that each time one of these imperfect solutions has arisen and its problems have been realized, someone has stepped back and put in place some conventions and tools to mitigate them.
 These adapted workflows tend not to be as elegantly simple as using one tool, but are practical and focus on using the new tool for what it is good at and using other tools where they are needed to make the best of all worlds.

 The most successful maintain the philosophical consistency and boundaries of each tool in the toolbox so that they are consistent, easy to use and think about.
 ITCSS, is one of these successful responses.